JackV2020/Watermeter-Domoticz---Toon/README.md

 To get your water meter and other data on Toon 1 or Toon 2 you may use my app https://github.com/JackV2020/Toon-Domoticz-MonitorCS.

+There is also a very nice app available in the Toon store : ToonWater by oepi-loepi

 Thanks for reading and enjoy.